OnyxFlames/PekoeC/Implemention.md

 }
 ```

-This will apply to standard library, or user defined types as well.
+This will apply to standard library, and user defined types as well.

 ```
 string : class